marc2k3/rtfm/docs/gallery/smooth-playlist.md

 ![smooth playlist](../images/smooth-playlist.png)

-## Clickable ratings
-!!! note
-	The behaviour of clickable ratings depend on the presence of `foo_playcount`.
-When installed, `Playback Statistics` will be used.
-Without it, `RATING` tags are written to your files.

 ## Features
 - Variable height group headers with album art.
 Right click the header bar or scrollbar to change options/turn off grouping.
 - Cover art or custom image as background supported (including a blur effect).